 The good news is, nearly all of the vast diverse algae available from the salty waters of Australia are not only edible but also delicious and highly nutritious.

 As it rolls up in waves and hits us while we swim, or takes up residence on our sandy beaches, we treat it like a nuisance.
 We get scared or repulsed by it.
 Local councils bulldoze the plant away.
-By harvesting from your local beach you are effectively diverting organic matter from the tip that either-wise councils would be dumping.
+By foraging seaweed from your local beach you are effectively diverting organic matter from the tip that either-wise councils would be dumping.

-Seaweeds are a very sustainable source of food – they don’t need any dirt nor freshwater to grow.
-By introducing seaweeds in your diet, you are contributing towards more sustainable ways to consume food.
+Seaweeds are a very sustainable source of food - they don't need any dirt nor freshwater to grow.
+By foraging and introducing seaweeds in your diet, you are contributing towards more sustainable ways to consume food.